Mar. 09, 2017 UPDATE

 Recommended places to visit during cherry blossom season

-Different vibes are exhibited between various parts of Kyoto.
+Various parts of Kyoto have different vibes.
 Cherry blossoms line the beautiful Kamo River, also an excellent location for a nice walk.
-On one side of the river, there’s the historical district of Gion, and on the other side is the Shijo-Kawaramachi also known as the downtown of Kyoto.
-Gion is famous for Maiko, Geiko, Ochaya (tea houses) and Minami-za (Kabuki Theater).
-Including some blooming cherry trees into the picture will certainly be a captivating scene to keep as a forever memento.
-Stone streets of Gion give extra beauty in its sceneries during spring season.
-North part of Gion is Shirakawa River area where many gather to enjoy the scenery and take pictures.
-Narrow streets are lined with a canal, and the area is full of high-end restaurants and ochaya.
-People visit this area because incredible sceneries that represent Kyoto can be seen here.
+On one side of the river, there’s the historical district of Gion, and on the other side is the Shijo-Kawaramachi, the downtown area of Kyoto.
+Gion is famous for maiko, geisha, ochaya (tea houses where maiko and geisha work) and Minami-za (Kabuki Theater).
+Stone pavement of Gion looks extra beautiful during spring season.
+In the northern part of Gion is the Shirakawa River area where many gather to enjoy the scenery and take pictures.
+The canal is lined with narrow streets, and the area is full of high-end restaurants and ochaya tea houses.
+People visit this area because the incredible scenery of the area represents Kyoto.
 During the cherry blossom season, the area flourishes so beautifully and creates wonderful scenery for photographers.
-There are good chances of running into a Geiko or Maiko in this area.
+There is a good chance of running into a maiko or a geisha in this area.

-KAWA CAFE(Best around March 26 to April 4)We suggest stopping by for some good eats within the cherry blossom areas.
+KAWA CAFEWe suggest stopping by for some good eats within the cherry blossom areas.
 How about in a Kyoto-style house (machiya) with cherry blossoms in sight?
-Along Takasegawa, and with the magnificent view of Kamo River, Kawa Café offers bistro-style food such as quiche, pizza, and has great drink menu.
-All the staff speaks a language other than Japanese, so except no language barrier here.
+Along the Takase River, and with the magnificent view of the Kamo River, Kawa Café offers bistro-style food such as quiches, pizza, and has great drink menu.
+All of the staff can speak a language other than Japanese, so except no language barrier here.